KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 :token:`type_names` and of "typed" values to all the :token:`ops` declared -- explicitly or implicitly -- in the :token:`spec`.
-The notion of *value*  includes numbers, strings, arrays, functions, etcetera.
+The notion of *value*  includes numbers, strings, arrays, functions, et cetera.
 Each type has a set of "inhabitants", which are similar values.
 A typed value can be thought of as a pair (*T*, *V*), in which *T* is a type and *V* is a value that is an